HR departments are key in any company but can get slowed down by routine tasks. The trend now is to use automation for these tasks.

 The right benefits automation tool helps with everything from verifying employee eligibility to open enrollment and managing claims.

 The Global Business Travel Association states that it takes 20 minutes to complete a single expense report at an average cost of $58 per report.
 But 19% of expense reports contain errors adding a further 18 minutes and $52 to the process cost.

 Not great for companies, but how does this inefficiency affect individual employees?

-These receipts are routed to the correct person for approval, resulting in faster payments and a stronger chance your employees will want to stay at your company.
-The best tools include reporting and analytics features to keep track of business spending!
+These receipts are routed to the correct person for approval, resulting in faster payments.
+The best tools include reporting and analytics features to keep track of business spending.